Once features and training sets are registered, they can be served via Featureform's Python API.

 client = ff.ServingClient(host)

-for features, labels in client.dataset(name, variant).shuffle(buffer_size):
+for row in client.training_set(name, variant).shuffle(buffer_size):

 # Run through a shuffled dataset